venegu/tweety/README.md

 The following **additional** features are implemented:

 - [x] Obfuscating twitter api keys using another plist file.
 To run this app see [instructions](https://github.com/venegu/tweety#installation) below.
-- [x] Adding gradient in the log in page using layers
+- [x] Adding gradient in the log in page using layers.
-- [x] Adding drop shadow across all instances of navigation bars in the code base by adding an extension the the `UINavigationBar`
+- [x] Adding drop shadow across all instances of navigation bars in the code base by adding an extension the the `UINavigationBar`.
+- [x] Showing network errors with an animated view (I learned this from another student :D) and allowing the user to retry the network ... currently only supports timeline... will soon support other network requests.

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):